 "And those two are heroes themselves," the King tilted his head thoughtfully.
 "Very well.
 Have a Knight's Cross prepared for the girl, and give her an honorary rank in the army as well.
 And as for her master..."
 Leopold tapped on the report's paper before adding: "give Pascal a star to his Knight's Cross, and promote him by three full ranks."

 "A mere captain takes command of an entire army by pretending that his directives were his deceased general's orders?"
 King Leopold spoke with a shake of his head in disbelief.
 "Yes, he flouted regulations, and in any other circumstance he should be severely punished.
 But today his proactive leadership averted a potential disaster, which would have likely happened had he passed command to the senior ranking general as he was supposed to do."

 "Even so," the Colonel remained hesitant.
 "Isn't three full grades at once a bit much?"

-"I have half a mind to promote him straight to brigadier-general," the king declared.
-"Don't forget that it was his strategy that we executed for both the air assault and the land battle.
+"I have half a mind to promote him straight to brigadier-general," the King declared.
+"Nobody expected him to take the reins in a moment of crisis.
+To do so, knowing he would be held responsible for the fallout if he failed -- that requires real leadership!
+And don't forget that it was his strategy that we executed for both the air assault and the land battle.
 If the kid consistently proves himself this influential to military strategy yet I don't promote him to high command, then I'll be the one who looks like a fool!"

 "Three ranks it is then," Hannes gave a faint shrug.
 "I think that just made him the youngest colonel in Weichsel's history."